Implementing Self-Management: Here's How It's Done

 2. Federal Office of Social Affairs

-Buurtzorg didn't have a history of command-and-control to get rid of.
+Buurtzorg didn't have a history of command and control to get rid of.
 They had no thick layers of hierarchy to destroy.
 From the start, they had the opportunity to organize everything around their central belief: autonomous nurses provide better healthcare.

 However, a lot of existing organizations don't have that option.
 They have to find a way to transform their current organization - with all the history and legacies that come with it.
 Obviously, that requires a different approach.

-For inspiration, let's take a look at another pioneering organizations we've researched: the Belgian Federal Office of Social Affairs.
+For inspiration, let's take a look at another pioneering organization we've researched: the Belgian Federal Office of Social Affairs.
 This government department, based in Brussels, has gone down the path of self-management in recent years.
 In short, here's how they approached it.

 Phase 1: Organization design